 Pension and National Insurance for carers

 Caring can have an impact on your finances, particularly if you have had to give up work to be a carer.
-In this section we look at an area in which support is available, to do with the state pension and National Insurance for carers.
+On this page we look at an area in which support is available, to help towards your state pension by the provision of National Insurance credits for carers.

 Other financial help may be available when you are a carer – we suggest you seek a benefits review from a welfare rights organisation such as Citizens Advice or use one of the independent benefits calculators referred to on GOV.UK.